spaceskyentist/coding_setup_srshaver/step1_install_vscode_python.md

     `python3 --version`

-You should see something like 'Python 3.12.3' (or whichever version you installed).
+You should see something like 'Python 3.12.3' (or whatever version you installed).

 ## Step 3: Add Python Extension in VS Code
 1. Open VS Code